vgarcia007/appliance_watcher/README.md

    docker-compose up -d
    ```

-The service will be available at `http://localhost:8866/status` for monitoring.
+The web dashboard will be available at `http://localhost:8866` and the JSON API at `http://localhost:8866/status`.

 ## Configuration